Skip to content

 Mutual Information

 Entropy measures uncertainty in a single random variable.
-Mutual information measures how strongly two random variables are related: how much knowing one reduces uncertainty about the other.
+Mutual information measures how much uncertainty about one variable is reduced by knowing another.
+In other words, it quantifies how much information \(X\) and \(Y\) share.
 Between \(X\) and \(Y\), it is defined as: $$ I(X;Y) = \sum_{x,y} P(x,y)\log\frac{P(x,y)}{P(x)P(y)}. $$

 Note